guardtime/logksi/test/TEST-README.md

-# KSI log signature command-line tool TEST-README
+# KSI Log Signature Command-line Tool TEST-README

 This document will describe how to properly configure and run the KSI log signature command-line tool tests.
 Also the dependencies and brief overview of files related to the tests will be described.